 TO COMMUNICATE IN CRISES

-creating a serious negative image for law enforcement and a significant and unbudgeted
+a serious negative image for law enforcement and a significant and unbudgeted financial

-financial expense for the governments they serve.
-For years, police who protect and serve
+expense for the governments they serve.
+For years, police who protect and serve were held

-were held in the highest regard by the public.
-However, because of social media and the
+in the highest regard by the public.
+However, because of social media and the Internet a

-Internet a negative story about police misconduct today instantly becomes national news
+negative story about police misconduct today instantly becomes national news across the

 The misdeeds of a few can become a catalyst for disruptive and even violent protests and

 demonstrations.
 Every city, county, state and federal law enforcement agency is vulnerable

 to a crisis.
 These crises are exacerbated when those in charge fail to promptly and properly

 Unfortunately, most are not prepared when a crisis strikes according to Rene A. Henry,

 author of Communicating In A Crisis.
 “Too many in charge are in denial that they will ever